Summary

 Of course, the AI may now suggest many of those mistakes to them, and at a faster rate.
 But they would have come out with their own anyway.

-In fact, they will make less mistakes with a good agent on their side, it is something I have been consistently witnessing for the last 2 years with beginners.
+In fact, they will make fewer mistakes with a good agent on their side; it is something I have been consistently witnessing for the last 2 years with beginners.
 They are better than I used to be at their age.

 Who cares?